 Drugs can be analyzed using many different classification systems.
-For the purposes of the Prescribed Drug Spending in Canada, 2018 analysis, the following systems were used:
+For the purposes of the Prescribed Drug Spending in Canada, 2019 analysis, the following systems were used:

 - The drug identification number (DIN), as assigned by Health Canada: A DIN is specific to manufacturer, trade name, active ingredient(s), strength(s) of active ingredient(s) and pharmaceutical form.
-In this analysis, references to drug products are implied to be specific to the DIN level. - The pseudo-drug identification number (PDIN), as assigned by a drug program, in cases where a benefit has not been assigned a DIN by Health Canada: This may occur when a benefit is not a drug product (e.g., a glucose test strip); when it is a compound consisting of multiple drug products, each with its own DIN; or when it is a pharmacy service (e.g., medication review). - The 2018 version of the World Health Organization ATC classification system, as reported in the HC-DPD:^{III} - In the ATC classification system, drugs are divided into different groups according to the organ or system on which they act and their chemical, pharmacological and therapeutic properties. - The ATC does not distinguish between strength, dosage, route or form of drug, except as implied by the ATC (e.g., inhaled corticosteroid). - Drugs are classified in groups at 5 different levels: - The drugs are divided into 14 main groups (first level), with 1 pharmacological/ therapeutic subgroup (second level). - The third and fourth levels are chemical/pharmacological/therapeutic subgroups. - The second, third and fourth levels are often used to identify pharmacological subgroups when they are considered more appropriate than therapeutic or chemical subgroups. - The fifth level is the chemical substance. - Drug products assigned a DIN but not assigned to an ATC classification by Health Canada are automatically classified under the ATC classification "unassigned." - Benefits assigned a PDIN are automatically classified under the ATC classification "not applicable." - Where appropriate, CIHI may assign DINs or PDINs to other ATC classifications.
-Some of the non-drug CIHI classifications are Diabetic (Z99A), Wound Care (Z99D), Ostomy (Z99F), Other Medical Supplies (Z99M), Respiratory (Z99R) and Pharmaceutical Services (Z99P).
+In this analysis, references to drug products are implied to be specific to the DIN level. - The pseudo-drug identification number (PDIN), as assigned by a drug program, in cases where a benefit has not been assigned a DIN by Health Canada: This may occur when a benefit is not a drug product (e.g., a glucose test strip); when it is a compound consisting of multiple drug products, each with its own DIN; or when it is a pharmacy service (e.g., medication review). - The 2019 version of the World Health Organization ATC classification system, as reported in the HC-DPD: - In the ATC classification system, drugs are divided into different groups according to the organ or system on which they act and their chemical, pharmacological and therapeutic properties. - The ATC does not distinguish between strength, dosage, route or form of drug, except as implied by the ATC (e.g., inhaled corticosteroid). - Drugs are classified in groups at 5 different levels: - The drugs are divided into 14 main groups (first level), with 1 pharmacological/ therapeutic subgroup (second level). - The third and fourth levels are chemical/pharmacological/therapeutic subgroups. - The second, third and fourth levels are often used to identify pharmacological subgroups when they are considered more appropriate than therapeutic or chemical subgroups. - The fifth level is the chemical substance.